codemeta/codemeta/crosswalks/Citation_File_Format_1.2.0.README.md

 #### CFF to CodeMeta

 The citation metadata in the root of a `CITATION.cff` file maps to CodeMeta `citation`.

+### `contributors` <=> potentially `authors`

+Mapping depends heavily on the practice of assigning authorship and interpreting cotributorship in the respective project.

+#### CodeMeta to CFF

+Entities recorded in CodeMeta `contributors` may qualify for authorship, in which case they cannot be mapped to CFF.
+When CodeMeta `contributors` qualify, but would only be listed summarily in a publication, they should be mapped to CFF `authors`.

+#### CFF to CodeMeta

+Some or all CFF `authors` may be CodeMeta `contributors`, depending on the interpretation of contributorship.
+If contributors are interpreted as anyone contributing to a project, all CFF `authors` map to CodeMeta `contributors`.
+If only individuals who contribute digital data to a repository are interpreted as contributors, only those individuals map to CodeMeta `contributors`.

 ### `license` <=> `license`/`license-url`